edreanernst/node-red-contrib-opsgenie/README.md

 Please refer to the Opsgenie API documentation for descriptions of each of these identifier types.

+### Alert Read

+This node will pull the existing alerts from your Opsgenie setup according the configuration.

+#### Read msg.action
+This is a string field where the type of action can be specified (e.g. list) Possible values are:
+* "list"
+  * When triggered, this action will retrieve a list of the alerts from the [Alerts API Endpoint](https://docs.opsgenie.com/docs/alert-api#list-alerts) producing one message per alert.

 ## Examples

 ### Create a simple alert